PortaSFTPServer/MinaSSHDDataAtRestEncryptionSample/README.md

 **Repository**: [https://github.com/PortaSFTPServer/MinaSSHDDataAtRestEncryptionSample](https://github.com/PortaSFTPServer/MinaSSHDDataAtRestEncryptionSample)

+---

+## ⚠️ IMPORTANT NOTICE

+**This implementation is intended for educational, development, and testing purposes only.**

+This code demonstrates Data At Rest Encryption concepts with Apache MINA SSHD and Google Tink.
+Before using in production:

+- **Replace hardcoded master key** with proper KMS integration
+- **Implement production-grade user authentication** (database, LDAP, or SSO)
+- **Add comprehensive audit logging** for compliance requirements
+- **Conduct security audit and penetration testing**
+- **Review and implement all items in the Security Considerations section**

+See [Security Considerations](#security-considerations) for detailed production requirements.

+---

 ## Overview

 Production-ready SFTP server with transparent Data At Rest Encryption (DARE) using Apache MINA SSHD 2.17.1 and Google Tink 1.20.0.
 All files stored on disk are encrypted with AES-256-GCM, ensuring zero plaintext exposure at rest while maintaining full SFTP protocol compatibility.